 now this brings me on to the next tip and it’s knowing when to use a tripod. tripods are great because you don’t have to start bumping up your iso you don’t have to start compromising with other things the tripod will keep your camera perfectly steady you can keep that iso low and get a really nice clean crisp image I’ve got some of my favorite shots by using a tripod at night or when the light is dropping a lot.

 Carry Less Gear

 now when it comes to gear you want to try and carry less of it when you’ve got a bag full of stuff it’s an absolute nightmare and if you do that for years you’ll end up with a bad back so try and carry less gear.

-now this next photography tips for beginners relates to planning your photographs but if you have a shot in mind scout that location to see if it’s any good you can then use the app photo pills or a planning app like that to see where the light will be coming from and it’ll help in that planning stage by scouting that location.
+This next photography tip relates to planning your photographs but if you have a shot in mind scout that location to see if it’s any good you can then use the app photo pills or a planning app like that to see where the light will be coming from and it’ll help in that planning stage by scouting that location.

 now sometimes the weather can be absolutely awful and the last thing you want to do is go out and take photographs but this is really the time that you really should go out it’s amazing how different locations can look in bad weather even if you have to buy a jacket for your camera to stop it from getting wet.

 Aim for the Golden Hour

 now I’ve already talked about shooting at sunrise and sunset and that’s because of the golden hour the light in this time can be absolutely fantastic and you can get some really nice shots and it can make your job as a photographer a lot easier so if you do go out make sure you try and go out in the golden hour just to see how different they’ll look compared to the middle of the day.